Marieke answers 12 questions of Amsterdam Made.

 Amsterdam stimulates me.

-It’s a city with a rich history and a modern mix of various cultures and styles.
+It’s a city with a rich history and also a modern mix of various cultures and styles.

 A city in motion that still has the feeling of a village to it.

-How do you see the future of your company?
+How do you see the future of your business?

-I would like to make co-creations with a lot of people from all over the world.
+I would like to make co-creations with people from all over the world.

 And I dream of working together with an interior designer…